bitovi/academy/src/react/2-intro-to-jsx.md

 </div>
 ```

 As you can see, the XML-like nature of HTML allows us to model anything using a combination of a tag name, a set of attributes and children.
-Note how the more complex the HTML we're trying to model, the more complex the `React.createElement` code becomes.
+Note how the more complex the HTML we’re trying to model, the more complex the `React.createElement` code becomes.

 While it is possible to build entire apps using the `createElement` function, this is rarely done due to how complicated it becomes.
 Instead, React supports a JavaScript syntax extension called JSX which allows us to describe our application declaratively.

 You might be wondering, "What does it mean to render this HTML?".
 It simply means that we use `ReactDOM.render` to convert the HTML-like components into actual DOM element.
-Here's an example.
+Here’s an example.

 ```jsx
 function HelloWorld() {